isabella232/journeys.en/help/using/usecase/uc2intro.md

 We will need to configure a connection to two data sources (see [data sources](uc2ds.md)):

-* The build-in Experience Platform data source, to retrieve the information for our two conditions (loyalty membership and last contact date) as well and the message personalization information.
+* The build-in Experience Platform data source, to retrieve the information for our two conditions (loyalty membership and last contact date) as well as the message personalization information.
 * The hotel reservation system, to retrieve the reservation status information.